nordeim/SG-Point-Of-Sale/previous_codebase_files_set.md

     barcode: Optional[str] = Field(None, max_length=100, description="Product barcode (EAN, UPC, etc.)")
     reorder_point: int = Field(0, ge=0, description="Threshold quantity for reordering suggestions")

-    # Pydantic validation: selling_price must be >= cost_price
     @validator('selling_price')
     def check_selling_price_not_less_than_cost_price(cls, v, values):
         if 'cost_price' in values and v < values['cost_price']:
             raise ValueError('Selling price cannot be less than cost price.') return v

 class ProductCreateDTO(ProductBaseDTO):
     """DTO for creating a new product."""
-    # Inherits all fields and validations from ProductBaseDTO
     pass

 class ProductUpdateDTO(ProductBaseDTO):
     """DTO for updating an existing product."""
-    # Inherits all fields and validations from ProductBaseDTO
-    # Fields can be optional if partial updates are allowed (use Optional[Type] or exclude_unset=True)
-    # For simplicity here, fields are required for update too, unless explicitly marked Optional.
     pass

 class ProductDTO(ProductBaseDTO):